-- Updated the HOS-M questionnaire instructions. - Updated the HOS-M reminder/thank-you postcard.
+• Updated the HOS-M prenotification letters, the letter for first questionnaire, the letter for replacement questionnaire and the reminder/thank-you postcard.

 HOS-M assesses the physical and mental health status of the health plan population.
 CMS uses HOS-M results to adjust Medicare payments.